 The Trashcans are one of a number of bands – Prefab Sprout and The Go-Betweens are others – to whom I default in times of major events like births, deaths, anniversaries, personal anxiety and general uncertainty.
-Because like all of the truly great artists and writers, they can bring a serenity and a calm to every occasion, no matter how difficult.
+Like all of the truly great artists and writers, they consistently bring calm and serenity to every occasion, no matter how difficult.

 Neither will our regulars need any introduction to snow, in either the literal sense – and certainly not our regular in Eastern Europe – nor in the more metaphorical one.
-Snow – familiar slang for cocaine – has long been a buzz-word [in every sense] within the entertainment industry, and particularly inside music circles.
-Many is the coked-up flunkey we’ve all encountered around the circuit over the years :- toot has long been the peccadillo of choice for an entire sweep since when our Lord determined there would be music.
+Snow, familiar slang for cocaine, has long been a buzz-word in every sense within the entertainment industry, and particularly inside music circles.
+Many is the coked-up flunkey we’ve all encountered around the circuit over the years: toot has been the peccadillo of choice for an entire sweep since when our Lord determined there would be music.

-It was the late comedian and actor Robin Williams’ – no stranger to snow himself – who asserted that ‘cocaine is God’s way of telling you you are making too much money’.
+It was the late comedian and actor Robin Williams who determined that ‘cocaine is God’s way of telling you you are making too much money’.
 Which might come as a surprise to many of those chemical enthusiasts working across all aspects of the music scene and who tend to be perennially penniless.

 Just, indeed, as there are lists of essential records too that were made and produced in a blizzard of blow, Fleetwood Mac’s ‘Rumours’ easily one of the best of them.
 And an album whose enormous international sales numbers directly mirrors the mountain of cocaine consumed as it was being conceived and recorded.